icst2021satool/probabilistic-coupling-experiment/README.md

 "30" :  "(120,(127,130), that.xHigh)"}]
 }
 ```
 3. `<Class name>`.**sub.json**.
-This file lists the leaves of the reduced subsumption graph for each method of (see in the paper the description of the reduced subsumption graph) with the unconstrained DUAs and the list of subsumed DUAs.
-Each leave of the method's graph (refered to as `<number>`) has a list of *id numbers* of unconstrained DUAs.
+This file describes the leaves of the *reduced subsumption graph* (RSG) for each method of a particular class (in our example, Chart 1b `org.jfree.data.xy.YWithXInterval.duas.json`), the unconstrained DUAs in the leaves, and also the DUAs subsumed by the unconstrained DUAs.
+We refer the reader to the STVR paper for the description of the reduced subsumption graph.
+ This file lists, for each leaf of the  method's RSG
+(refered to as `<number>`),  a list of *id numbers* of unconstrained DUAs.
 The DUAs subsumed by leave `<number>` is referred to as `S<number>` and is associated with a list of subsumed DUAs.
 Below we show the contents of Chart 1b `org.jfree.data.xy.YWithXInterval.sub.json`.
 ```
 {
 "Class" : "org.jfree.data.xy.YWithXInterval",